Key facts

 Career outcomes

-Graduate with a unique skill set that will set you apart from the rest.
+As a graduate of the Bachelor of Arts/Master of International Relations, you will be equipped with a unique skill set that will set you apart.
 Find employment across a range of organisations including:

 - consulting agencies